 Amazon's early preorder availability suggests strong retail confidence in the product, and the sub-$35 price point positions it as an impulse buy rather than a considered purchase.
 For comparison, a basic smart plug typically runs $10-15, while a standard six-outlet surge protector costs around $20.

 The smart home outlet market has seen increasing innovation as remote work drives demand for better power management.
-Companies like with its Echo ecosystem and traditional manufacturers have been pushing more connected solutions, making this space increasingly competitive.
+Companies like Amazon with its Echo ecosystem and traditional manufacturers have been pushing more connected solutions, making this space increasingly competitive.